Print

 Ingredients

-• Fresh Herbs (2 sprigs rosemary, 2 sprigs thyme, 2-3 sage leaves)
+• 2 sprigs rosemary, 2 sprigs thyme, 2-3 sage leaves

-• Homemade Turkey Stock (or 4 cups store-bought)
+• 4 cups homemade turkey stock (or store-bought)

-• Salt and Pepper (to taste)
+• Salt and pepper to taste

 Instructions